ftrias/TeensyThreads/readme.md

 Todo
 -----------------------------

-1. Implement yielding functionality so threads can give up their slices
+1. Implement yielding functionality so threads can give up their time slices
 2. Implement a priority or time slice length for each thread
+3. Time slices smaller than 1 millisecond
-3. Check for stack overflow during context_change() to aid in debugging
+4. Check for stack overflow during context_change() to aid in debugging
-4. Optimize assembly
+5. Optimize assembly
-5. Use a standard thread class interface, like the new C++11 std::thread or POSIX threads.
+6. Use a standard thread class interface, like the new C++11 std::thread or POSIX threads.
 See http://www.cplusplus.com/reference/thread/thread/